Zoddy/cushion/README.md

 **reduce** - string representation of the reduce function

-### get, create or update lists ###
+### get, create, update or delete lists ###
 **Description:** If you only set one argument, you will get the string representation of the list function.
 If you set the `content`, it will save to the list.
 If there is no lists object in the body, it will be created, so you don't have to create it by yourself.
+If you set content explicitly to `null`, the list function will be deleted.

 	design.list(name)
 	design.list(name, content)